torand/FasterSQL/README.md

 * SQL authored as Java code enables SQL error detection at compile time.
 * Semantic validation at run time produces more readable error messages than the JDBC wrapped messages from the RDBMS.
 * Write SQL once, run against (almost) any database engine using the SQL dialect awareness feature.
-The DSL emulates the ANSI/ISO SQL standard (ISO/IEC 9075), while a statement builder translates into the SQL dialect of the underlying RDBMS product.
+The DSL emulates the ANSI/ISO SQL standard ([ISO/IEC 9075](https://www.iso.org/standard/76583.html)), while a statement builder translates into the SQL dialect of the underlying RDBMS product.
 * Simplified passing of arguments to prepared statements.
-This is particularly tedious when the number of query predicates are dynamic and not known at the time of programming.
+This is particularly tedious when the number of query predicates are dynamic and not known when the code is written.
 * Light-weight, concise library not pretending to be yet another Object Relational Mapping (ORM) tool.
 Just easing the most cumbersome parts of database querying using JDBC.
 * Easily extend the API with clauses and elements not currently supported by implementing relevant interfaces - or,